 Classes will include both lectures and labs.
 Lab work will help reinforce what you learn during lectures.
 Students will learn how to completely break down the biological systems of a particular plant.
 This will provide you the ability to learn plant anatomy, organization of their cells and plant organs.
 Your classes will require you to write lab reports, so you will need strong writing skills.
 You will also take exams with short answer questions.

 Students should be comfortable working on group projects, as well as spend many hours on their own doing research in a lab.
-We suggest forming study groups in order to work through difficult problems.
+We suggest forming study groups to work through difficult problems.
 Don't be afraid to speak to your professors; they are here to help you succeed.
 You will work through real world problems with your professors, such as the extinction of certain plants and the invasion of others and how we can change it.

 A major in Botany/Plant Science provides graduates with a broad set of skills they can use in a variety of careers.
 Graduates can become marine or freshwater biologists, or work on farms or in a tropical forest developing new medicines.
 Graduates also find work in museums, botanical gardens or arboretums.
 Other positions include workers for the U.S. Forest Service.
 This degree will allow you work in many different fields because it is very diverse.
 Some botanists will earn their Ph.D., however that is not necessary unless you want to conduct research or teach at a college.
 Those with advanced degrees are often able to obtain higher-paying positions.